nuno2msilva/etic-pw2426-programming-ii/README.md

 ## Sessions 18 and 19: CLI Project

-Goal: Build a CLI tool that interacts with a public API (no authentication required) to solve a real-world problem.
+Goal: Build a CLI tool that interacts with a public API (no authentication required) defined [here](https://github.com/public-apis/public-apis) to solve a real-world problem.

 ### Project Overview